wilsonfrantine/landscapeDecoupler/README.md

 ## How to install

-If you wanna a simple instalation
+If you wanna a simple installation

 ```{r}
 library("devtools")